polyfjord/Simple-Bounce-Curve/README.md

 A Blender extension that creates a simple bounce curve connecting selected objects based on their origin.
 The curve height can be adjusted using the slider in the operator panel.

 Note: This is a Blender Extension, and it is recommended to install inside of Blender's built-in extensions platform.
 See more at https://extensions.blender.org/
+Since this is a Blender Extension, requires Blender version 4.2 or later to work.

 **How to Use:**